 Omega-3 fatty acids, found in fish oil and other foods, encourage the body to produce chemicals that help control inflammation.
-This supplement may help ease stiffness in people with rheumatoid arthritis, but more research is needed.
+This supplement may help ease stiffness caused by inflammation in people with rheumatoid arthritis, but more research is needed.

-Green tea contains compounds that have powerful antioxidant and anti-inflammatory properties that may be helpful in combating join pain.
+Green tea contains compounds that have powerful antioxidant and anti-inflammatory properties that may be helpful in combating joint pain.

 Information About Vitamins and Supplements